 Payment of this supplement will ensure accommodation in a double (or twin) room for single occupancy throughout the tour, except in Tineghir, where accommodation will be in a twin-share room for 1 night.
-Some participants who take the Double (as Single) Supplement may be required to share a 2-bedroom suite at Dar Al Hossoun.
-This is a luxury suite with two bedrooms and a shared living area.
-The bathroom is shared but there are two separate toilets.
+Some participants who take the Double (as Single) Supplement may be required to share a suite at Dar Al Hossoun.
+This is a luxury suite with two sleeping areas and a shared living room.
+The bathroom is shared but there is a separate toilet.
 The number of rooms available for single occupancy is extremely limited.
 People wishing to take this supplement are therefore advised to book well in advance.